Linseneintopf/ygo-proxy-generator/README.md

 If this happens, please open an issue and I will try to fix it as soon as i have time.
 Please include all information required to recreate the problem, most importantly your `decklist.txt`.

-## Known Bugs

-- Cards with quote characters (`"`) in their names are always displayed as placeholders
-    - Reason: this character is used to disable special characters in file names, so the \IfFileExists macro looks for the wrong file
-    - Workaround: After the image has been downloaded, remove the quote character(s) from both the image file name and the card's name in the decklist.
-Then restart generating the PDF file.